MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 3: More about Docker and how to use Docker compose.

-  In this demo, you will learn and understand more about docker-compose, and you will also learn about the usage of docker-compose files and how it is written, and why it's needed in small environments to run, start, stop, delete multiple containers, Also you will examine how the docker-compose can pull all the images needed create containers and run them using only 1 file for reusability.
+  In this demo, you will learn and understand more about docker-compose, and you will also learn about the usage of docker-compose files and how it is written, and why it's needed in small environments to run, start, stop, delete multiple containers.

+  Also you will examine how the docker-compose can pull all the images needed create containers and run them using only 1 file for reusability.

 **[⬆ back to top](#advanced-introduction-to-devops)**